prxshetty/LLM/README.md

 - numpy
 - jupyter notebook

+## Data

+- The model is trained on OpenWebText which is around 40GB in size after unzip.
+To reduce the computational workload we have sorted and added a unique character list to be used in the model training and validation in the data-extract.py.
 ## References

 The GPT model architecture is based on the original Paper, Analysis of LLM, Survey of LLM and FreeCodeCamp